fmay/cc-js-intro-4-loops/.guides/sections.md

 Let's look at the constituent parts of the `for` statement

-- `i=0` is the *initialization* part; you can initalize one or more variables here, separated by a comma
+- `i=0` is the *initialization* part; you can initialize one or more variables here, separated by a comma
 - `i<upperLimit` is the *condition* part and the loop will continue to execute until this condition is true
 - `i++` is the *iteration expression* and at the end of each loop, this expression is executed; it's generally used to update or increment the counter variable (`i` in our case).